-- (1) A candidate is required to submit his log book and end-of-posting reports every six (6) months for assessment by the Department in the Faculty responsible for the candidate's programme of study. - (2) A candidate is required to submit his research report not later than three (3) months before the Final Examination.
+- (1) A candidate is required to submit his/her log book and end-of-posting reports every six (6) months for assessment by the Department in the Faculty responsible for the candidate's programme of study. - (2) A candidate is required to submit his research report not later than three (3) months before the Final Examination.

-- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; and - (b) the Final Examination. - (2) A candidate shall only be permitted to sit for the Final Examination if the candidate has: - (a) Passed the Part I Examination - (b) Passed the clinical evaluation - (c) Submitted a research report that has been assessed as of sufficient standard not later than three (3) months before the Final Examination. - (3) The Part I Examination shall be held at the end of Phase I of the programme of study.
-The Final Examination shall be held at the end of Phase III of the programme of study. - (4) Examination Components and Allocation of Marks: - (a) Part I Examination
+- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; and - (b) the Final Examination. - (2) A candidate shall only be permitted to sit for the Part I Examination if the candidate has: - (a) Submitted satisfactory continous assessment for each subject - (b) Submitted satisfactory supervisors report, operative competency report and operative log book. - (3) A candidate shall only be permitted to sit for the Final Examination if the candidate has: - (a) Passed the Part I Examination - (b) Passed the clinical evaluation - (c) Submitted satisfactory continous assessment for each subject - (d) Submitted satisfactory supervisors report, operative competency report and operative log book - (e) Submitted a research report that has been assessed as of sufficient standard not later than three (3) months before the Final Examination. - (4) The Part I Examination shall be held at the end of Phase I of the programme of study.
+The Final Examination shall be held at the end of Phase III of the programme of study. - (5) Examination Components and Allocation of Marks: - (a) Part I Examination